FFMG/myoddweb.piger/readme.md

 ### Plugin is not loading

 If you get an error loading a plugin, **it is almost certainly** because your plugin was build in x86 and you are trying to debug it with an x64 plugin.

-### Keyboard shortcut is not always picked up.
+### Keyboard shortcut is not always picked up

 This happens when you are not debuging in 'Elevated mode', basically you need to debug as an admin.